OpenJelly/.github/profile/README.md

 # FAQs

 1. **I'm not great with Github or Git, where can I try Jelly and Jellycuts mobile IDE?**
-   - Visit [jellycuts.com](https://jellycuts.com) and download for free.
+   - Visit [jellycuts App](https://openjelly.com/ios) for Free Download.

 2. **What is Jelly language like?**
    - Many developers say that Jelly Language resembles Swift and Javascript.
 If you have experience with Javascript, you should be able to create shortcuts quickly.